-State appropriations are recorded as revenue in the statements of revenues, expenses and changes in net position when an expense is recorded.
+State appropriations are recorded as revenue in the statements of revenues, expenses and changes in net position in the period they are made available to the Station.

 Membership contributions are recognized as support in the period they are received.

 Program production grants are reported as unearned revenues for programs not yet broadcast until the specific program is broadcast.
 At such time, amounts are included as revenues and the expenses are recorded.